QA-Based Uncertainty Quantification (LUQ)#

 Definition#

 The Claim-QA approach demonstrated here is adapted from Farquhar et al. (2024).
-It uses an LLM to convert each unit (sentence or claim) into a question for which that unit would be the answer.
+The original response \(y\) is decomposed into units (claims or sentences) and LLM is used to convert each unit \(s\) (sentence or claim) into a question for which that unit would be the answer.
 The method measures consistency across multiple responses to these questions, effectively applying standard black-box uncertainty quantification to those sampled responses to the unit questions.
 Formally, a claim-QA scorer \(c_g(s;\cdot)\) is defined as follows:

 Key Properties: